ReDI-School/intro-java/lessons/lesson1/notes.md

 ---
 title: "Teacher Notes Exercise 1"
 nav_exclude: true
-permalink: /lesson1/notes
 ---

 ## Notes Exercise 1
 Question 1 => well, just look at the initial hello world, make a guess what it does and run it

 Question 2 => hopefully, students understand that we have